MPMcIntyre/ReacTaur--React.ts-Tauri_Boilerplate/README.md

 - [x] MacOS
 - [x] Linux

-with one sourcecode, powered by Tauri!
+powered by WebView with Tauri!

 This is a simple setup to get started with React and Tauri in Typescript.
 If you fancy Javascript, you can find it at [ReacTaur_JS](https://github.com/MPMcIntyre/ReacTaur_JS).